2014 Audi Q6 test-mule spy shots

 However, it is still too early to determine powertrain options as the sporty crossover isn’t due for several years still.

-Stay tuned as the MotorAuthority team will bring you the latest details on the 2014 Audi Q6 as it breaks.
+Stay tuned for the latest details on the Audi Q6 as it breaks.